Understanding Your Tax Depreciation Reports and Schedule

-The surveyor will need to access the property in order to list every depreciating asset and gather the necessary information.
+The surveyor will need to access the property in order to list every depreciating asset and gather the necessary information for your depreciation report.
 This is a painstaking job and they will also gather photographic evidence to support any claim and to be used in the event of an audit.
 However, once the survey has been completed the information can be used for up to 40 years, or the nominated lifetime of the building.
-An update will be needed if you carry out any repairs or renovations or need to add or replace existing assets.
+An update will be needed if you carry out any renovations or need to add or replace existing assets.

 Don’t underestimate the value of a tax depreciation report.

 In some cases, it can make the difference between a successful investment strategy and a loss-making situation instead.